 Yes, snickerdoodles may be a favorite cookie for just about any sweets lover, but how can you grow wrong if you update it with some fall flavors, including apple butter, or if you add in chocolate.

 So today, here are two new ways to make these easy little cookies.
 And if you have hide-bound traditionalists who still want the old basics, you can split the chocolate variation recipe and just roll some of the cookie balls in sugar and cinnamon and flatten as always.
 Then you'll have two kinds of cookies to offer your family or guests!

 I happened upon a great sale on a dark chocolate peanut butter blend at Costco, so that is what I used to top the chocolate version.
 Regular peanut butter or Nutela or a similar product would probably work just as well.

 As I noted when I originally posted the basic mayonnaise snickerdoodle recipe, these don't have raw eggs (so the kids can nibble away at the dough with no worries) but there is egg in the mayo, so they aren't vegan.
 I have been doing some research on line, and it appears that vegan mayo can be substituted for regular mayo in most recipes.
 Frugal as I am, I have never bought the vegan version, but I would love to hear from anyone who wants to try one of these variations with vegan mayo.

 Chocolate and Peanut Butter Snickerdoodles

 1 c mayonnaise

 1 t vanilla

 1 t cinnamon

-1. Beat together the butter, sugar, and egg until smooth.
-Add the lemon juice and milk and stir until well blended.
+1. Beat together the mayonnaise, sugar, and vanilla until smooth.